The Holon as an Active Interface:

 the centre of a highly charged company takeover that lasted for several years.
 The structural dynamics of how it

-could I rationally accept and understand it.
-My mind was wrenched open into the workings of the cosmos in such a
+rationally accept and understand it.
+My mind was wrenched open into the workings of the cosmos in such a way

 normal behaviour.
 It has taken most of a lifetime to make rational sense of it.
 I was able to assimilate it into